Bachelor of Science in Mechanical Engineering

 Your aptitude for advanced mathematics—starting with and building on calculus—is essential to achieving any degree in engineering.
 See the course requirements for a baccalaureate degree in mechanical engineering.

-For an engineering-related program that is less math-intensive, consider advanced manufacturing or industrial supervision.
-These emphasize hands-on skills in the application of machines and systems for industry.
+For an engineering-related study of manufacturing that is less math-intensive, consider the Bachelor of Science in Manufacturing Engineering Technology which emphasizes hands-on skills in the practical application of machines and systems.

 Did you know?
 The median annual pay for mechanical engineers is $87,370.
 U.S. Bureau of Labor Statistics (2018).